-The readout time of one frame of \SI{1,22}{\second} for 800 repetition is the minimal achievable exposure time.
-In order to probe the generation rate, an exposure between \SI{100}{\milli\second} and \SI{4,0}{\second} was added after the last line of each frame.
-All other variables such as the operation voltages and the timing of the operation sequence remain unchanged at different exposures.
+The readout time of one frame of \SI{1,22}{\second} for 800 repetitions is the minimal achievable exposure time.
+To probe the generation rate, an additional exposure between \SI{100}{\milli\second} and \SI{4,0}{\second} was added after the last line of each frame.
+All other variables, such as the operating voltages and the timing of the operation sequence, remain unchanged for different exposures.
 The temperature drift of the sensor is less than \SI{0,5}{\kelvin}.

-For the event filtering, a threshold of five sigma was applied on the spectra of each non-calibrated pixel (\autoref{fig:SinglePixle}).
-The number of frames each pixel is has an entry more than five sigma larger than the gauss distribution are displayed in a hit-map.
-For an exposure run with \SI{2,22}{\second}, such a map reveals a homogenous distribution with the exception of the sensor edges (\autoref{fig:EventMap}).
+For event filtering, a threshold of five sigma was applied to the spectra of each non-calibrated pixel (\autoref{fig:SinglePixle}).
+A hit map shows, for each pixel, the number of frames in which its value exceeds the Gaussian expectation by more than five sigma.
+For an exposure run with \SI{1,9}{\second}, such a map reveals a homogeneous distribution with the exception of the sensor edges (\autoref{fig:EventMap}).

-About 1500 frames are taken for each measured exposure run.
-Incomplete frames due to the analogue digital converter (ADC) settings are dropped prior to the analysis.
-The data are analysed with the custom developed, python based APANTIAS software (version 2.0.2).
-In order to identify a set of representative pixels, different constrains were applied to filter out affected signals and pixels are:
+About 1400 frames are taken for each measured exposure run.
+Incomplete frames due to the analogue-to-digital converter (ADC) settings are dropped prior to the analysis.
+The data are analysed with the custom-developed, Python-based APANTIAS software (version 2.0.3).
+To identify a representative set of pixels, several constraints were applied to filter out affected signals and pixels:

-\paragraph{Border pixels} The pixels at the border of the sensor are affected by the electrical field configuration on the edges and discarded.
-They cannot be shielded well enough from the surrounding substrate and are thus differently affected for charge sharing.
+\paragraph{Border pixels} The pixels at the border of the sensor are affected by the electrical-field configuration at the edges and are discarded.
+Because they cannot be adequately shielded from the surrounding substrate, charge sharing affects them differently.

-\paragraph{Bad frames} Frames, which averaged event number exceeds more than five sigma the median of all recorded frames are removed (\autoref{fig:EventsPerFrame}).
-Most of the removed frames are at the beginning of the measurement.
+\paragraph{Bad frames} Frames for which the average event number exceeds the median of all recorded frames by more than five sigma are removed (\autoref{fig:EventsPerFrame}).
+Most of the removed frames occur at the beginning of the measurement.
 This is because of the configuration of a new measurement sequence, which takes about a minute.
-In this time charge carriers are generated.
+During this time, charge carriers are generated.
 The charge carriers generated during the programming of the detector are not cleared after the first frame.
-Thus, the frames until the sensor settles need to be dismissed.
+Thus, frames recorded until the sensor settles need to be dismissed.